-Adults between the ages of 18 and 85 may participate in this study.
-Subjects must also be able to tolerate small, enclosed spaces without anxiety and should not have any metals or implanted devices within your body, e. g. aneurysm clips, pacemakers, artificial limbs.
+Youth between the ages of 10 and 18 may participate in this study.
+Participants must be able to tolerate small, enclosed spaces without anxiety and should not have any metals or implanted devices within their body, e. g. aneurysm clips, pacemakers, artificial limbs.

-In addition, according to magnetic resonance imaging (MRI) safety protocols, subjects will be excluded from any studies if they have any history of an implant of pacemakers or pacemaker wires, open heart surgery, artificial heart valve, brain aneurysm surgery, middle ear implant, hearing aid, braces or extensive dental work, cataract surgery or lens implant, implanted mechanical or electrical device, or artificial limb or joint.
-Subjects will also be excluded if have any history of foreign metallic object in the body such as bullets, BB's, pellets, shrapnel, or metalwork fragments.
-Subjects will be excluded if they are pregnant, claustrophobic, have uncontrollable shaking, or cannot lie still for one hour.
-It is extremely important that you tell us about any and all surgeries you have had so that we might know if there is a chance that any metal would be inside you.
-Also, if your job (e. g. as a metal worker) or any other experience might have left metal fragments in your body, please inform us.
-The strong magnetic field could disturb a metal fragment in your body or interfere with an implanted device, such as a pacemaker, causing you harm.
+In addition, according to magnetic resonance imaging (MRI) safety protocols, participants will be excluded from any studies if they have any history of an implant of pacemakers or pacemaker wires, open heart surgery, artificial heart valve, brain aneurysm surgery, middle ear implant, hearing aid, braces or extensive dental work, cataract surgery or lens implant, implanted mechanical or electrical device, or artificial limb or joint.
+Participants will also be excluded if have any history of foreign metallic object in the body such as bullets, BB's, pellets, shrapnel, or metalwork fragments.
+Participants will be excluded if they are pregnant, claustrophobic, have uncontrollable shaking, or cannot lie still for one hour.

+It is extremely important that you tell us about any and all surgeries your child has had so that we might know if there is a chance that any metal would be inside your child.
+Also, if your child's job (e. g. as a metal worker) or any other experience might have left metal fragments in his or her body, please inform us.
+The strong magnetic field could disturb a metal fragment in your child's body or interfere with an implanted device, such as a pacemaker, causing your child harm.

-For women of child-bearing ages: You should not take part in this study if you are pregnant, are attempting to become pregnant, or suspect you might be pregnant.
-Although there are no known risks to a developing baby posed by MRI, we will provide a urine pregnancy test for you, at no cost to you, if you are uncertain about the possibility of your being pregnant.
+Your child should not take part in this study if she is pregnant, attempting to become pregnant, or suspect she might be pregnant.
+Although there are no known risks to a developing baby posed by MRI, we will provide a urine pregnancy test for your child, at no cost to you or your child, if she is uncertain about the possibility of her being pregnant.